 What Is The Right Handgun Ammunition For you?

 Handgun ammunition comes in a variety of types and sizes.
 The one you need for your handgun depends on the caliber of your firearm along with the rounds recommended by the manufacturer.
 The calibers listed below certainly are not all of them but will give you an overview of each of the most popular and recommended calibers for personal self-defense.
-Of the numerous calibers of handgun ammunition, the .22, .25 ACP and .32 calibers are generally not considered powerful for self-defense, so are not addressed here.
-Much of the information and images used here were supplied by Genitron, where you will find complete listings for all caliber rounds.
+Of the numerous calibers of handgun ammunition, the .22, .25 ACP and .32 calibers are generally not powerful enough for self-defense, so I do not address them here.
+Much of the information and images I use for this article were supplied by Genitron, where you will find complete listings for all caliber rounds.

-The .380 Automatic was introduced by FN of Belgium about 1912 and was designed by John Browning.
-One reason for the success of the round is that it is the largest practical cartridge that can be easily adapted to small automatic pocket pistols.
-Is considered adequate for most self-defense situations and is the smallest caliber recommended for defensive ammunition.
+John Browning designed the .380 automatic and FN of Belgium introduced the .380 in about 1912.
+One reason for the success of the round is that it is the largest practical cartridge that you can easily adapt to small automatic pocket pistols.
+It is adequate for most self-defense situations and is the smallest caliber that most recommend for defensive ammunition.

-.38 Special or Colt Special – .38 Special is designed for revolvers.
-Revolvers designed to fire .38 Special should never be used to fire .357 Magnum ammunition.
+.38 Special or Colt Special – .38 Special is specific to revolvers.
+Never use a revolver designed to fire .38 Special to fire .357 Magnum ammunition.

-.38 Special is designed for revolvers.
-It is probably the most popular revolver cartridge ever produced and is easily found in most parts of the world.
+.38 Special is revolver-specific.
+It is probably the most popular revolver cartridge in production and you can easily find this caliber in most parts of the world.
 The .38 Special comes in standard and +p variants.
-Not all .38 revolvers and some older revolvers are not designed to handle the more powerful +P ammunition, so check to verify your firearms ability to shoot it.
+Not all .38 revolvers and some older revolvers cannot handle the more powerful +P ammunition.
+Check to verify your firearms ability to shoot it.
 Also known as the .38 Colt Special, this cartridge was developed by Smith & Wesson and was introduced in 1902.
-The .38 Special is considered one of the best-balanced, all-around handgun cartridges ever designed.
+Many consider the .38 Special to be one of the best-balanced, all-around handgun cartridges ever designed.
 It is one of the most accurate and widely used for match shooting.

 9mm Parabellum or 9mm Luger or 9mm Para, or 9x19mm, or 9mm NATO